The Commission is comprised of 3 Commissioners, an Executive Director, and 15 Gaming Inspectors.

-Doug Ostrander has been appointed to the Oneida Nation Gaming Commission, the regulatory body that oversees the licensing and gaming activity at Turning Stone Resort and Casino.
+Doug Ostrander was appointed in 2010 to the Oneida Nation Gaming Commission, the regulatory body that oversees the licensing and gaming activity at Turning Stone Resort and Casino.
 He currently serves as a councilperson for the Town of Cairo, chairman of the Cairo Zoning Commission and a trustee for the Cairo Library.

 He was director of security for Turning Stone Resort and Casino from its opening in 1993 until his retirement in 2005.
 Before coming to Turning Stone, he served with the NYS Police for more than 20 years where he rose through the ranks, retiring as a Major in charge of traffic services.

 Earlier in his career, he taught English as a Second Language for five years in the New York Public School System.
 He earned his bachelor’s degree in French from Iona College and his master’s degree in English as a Second Language from New York University.

 Terry Turnipseed, Professor of Law and Faculty Director of Externship Programs at Syracuse University was appointed to the Oneida Indian Nation Gaming Commission in 2018.
 Professor Turnipseed has a courtesy appointment in the L. C. Smith College of Engineering and Computer Science at Syracuse University.
 He teaches a variety of legal and nuclear engineering courses and has written in the areas of Article I constitutional law, eminent domain, estate planning and many other legal topics.